Almaty Nightlife: Best Bars, Clubs & Live Music

 Craft Beer Scene

-Almaty’s craft beer movement has exploded since 2020.
+Since 2020, Almaty’s craft beer scene has grown to 5+ independent breweries (Bro, First Craft, Almaty Brewing) with 4+ dedicated taprooms serving IPAs, wheat beers, and stouts at 1,000-2,000 KZT per pint, undercutting imports by 50%.
 Local breweries produce genuinely good beer, and several dedicated taprooms showcase the best of Kazakh craft brewing.

 - Giesinger Bräu Almaty: Bavarian-Kazakh hybrid taproom pouring German-style lagers and local craft selections.
 Popular with expats and the after-work crowd.
 Pints 1,200–2,000 KZT ($2.50–4).